 Technologies are an integral part of society as humans seek to create solutions to improve their own and others' quality of life.
 Technologies affect people and societies by transforming, restoring and sustaining the world in which we live.
-In an increasingly technological and complex world, it is develop the important to knowledge. understanding and skills used by Australian manufacturing and construction industries to produce products.
+In an increasingly technological and complex world, it is important to develop the knowledge. understanding and skills used by Australian manufacturing and construction industries to produce products.
 The manufacturing and construction industries transform raw materials into products required by society.
 This adds value for both enterprises and consumers.
-Australia has strong manufacturing and construction industries continue to provide employment that opportunities.
+Australia has strong manufacturing and construction industries continue to provide that employment opportunities.